Ham with Maple Pomegranate Glaze

-Created and written by our partner Cocoa & Salt
+Created by our partner Cocoa & Salt

 Cooking a whole ham for family gatherings is an easy way to impress your guests.
 The great thing about ham is you can buy it fully cooked, which means all you need to do is heat it up and create a yummy glaze.